Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 Linking established structure fragments, or templates, also provides a very fast and powerful method for constructing precise molecular models.
 This can be very rapidly demonstrated by linking two cyclohexane molecules into a decalin, and then adding a third cyclohexane to give a perhydrophenanthrene, or a perhydroanthracene.

 This demo is easily done if we remember that the C1-C2 bond of the cyclohexane is parallel to the C4-C5 bond.
 So we'll put a cyclohexane on screen and arrange it for good visibility of the bonds we wish to manipulate.
 Then save this structure, and recall it, so that there are now two cyclohexanes onscreen.
 Now move the C1 of one molecule precisely over the C5 of the other, and the C2 of the moved molecule should overlap the C4 of the second.
-Now use Construction/Link to fuse these into a trans-decalin, remembering that Str3Di32 will erase one of the overlapping atoms of each pair.
+Now use Construction/Link to fuse these into a trans-decalin, remembering that StruMM3D will erase one of the overlapping atoms of each pair.

-You can now, again, recall the cyclohexane, and similarly, or with some imagination, fuse this "new" cyclohexane onto the decalin to generate a larger entity.
-And so on ....
+You can now, again, recall the cyclohexane, and similarly, or with some imagination, fuse this "new" cyclohexane onto the decalin to generate a larger entity, and so on.
 Note that a very important aspect of the exercise is that the rotational orientations of the units have been kept constant, so ensuring that the geometric relationship of the units always remains the same.

 Orient Structure